See a red squirrel at Borthwood Copse walk

 Enter the wood and start to descend.
 The path soon reaches a cathedral-like clearing with fallen logs offering good places to sit.

-Our walk takes you through beautiful ancient oak woodland which is traditionally managed with hazel coppice.
+Our walk takes you through beautiful ancient oak woodland which is traditionally managed with hazel coppice and particularly colourful in October and early November.
 Some of the oaks are several hundred years old.
-Scattered stands of old beech can be found in the northern half of the wood.
-Some areas of planted sweet chestnut are now being coppiced each year.
-Some of the oak and chestnut wood is used to make gate posts, fence stakes and gate hurdles for use elsewhere on our land.
-Some of the hazel coppice is used for stakes and binders in hedge laying.
+Enjoy the stands of russet coloured beech in the glade in the middle of the wood and the golden leaves of the birch.
+Look out for the areas of planted sweet chestnut in their autumn hues.
+These are coppiced each year.
+Some of the oak and chestnut wood is used to make gate posts, fence stakes and gate hurdles for use on our land.

 Bear left immediately on entering the clearing and take a rising path, the left-most of two paths leaving the clearing at the same point.
 Pass through a holly thicket on the way to the top where it begins to open out near the edge of the wood.
 Turn right to descend again just before some house gardens.
 Bear left at a junction, following the line of the boundary of the gardens and soon the path broadens out in a clearing by an oak tree.
 Follow this track onwards and downwards till it meets an even wider crossing track, shortly after passing Borthwood Jumps on the right.